Announcement: Starting from January 2023 (for December 2022 reports onwards), 99-SRX will be changing the schedule for the following reports:

 Read More

-SRX Property Price Index Singapore, SPI Chart, Price Trends in 2023
+SRX Property Price Index Singapore

 Touch graph to see detail.